DXCC Card Checker.

 It is the applicant's responsibility to get QSL cards to and from the DXCC Card Checker.

-How do I track my progress?
+How do you track your progress?

 You will be able to view DXCC applications received on the ARRL website at.....